 Each school day, students will recite the Pledge of Allegiance to the U.S. flag and the Pledge of Allegiance to the Texas flag.
 Parents may submit a written request to the principal to excuse their child from reciting a pledge.
-[See Reciting the Pledges to the U.S. and Texas Flags on page 18.]
+[See Reciting the Pledges to the U.S. and Texas Flags]